WeiZheng78/aws_simple_snat/README.md

 ## Getting Started

-Rrerequisite: Generate terraform-key.pem via AWS Console
+Prerequisite: Generate key pair terraform-key in Tokyo - ap-northeast-1 through AWS Console, and replace terraform-key.pem with downloaded one.

 Provision the stack.